VOLTTRON/volttron/docs/source/core_services/drivers/Driver-Configuration.rst

 driver_config
 *************

-There are six arguments for the "driver_config" section of the general driver configuration:
+There are six arguments for the "driver_config" section of the device configuration file:

     - **device_address** - Address of the device.
 If the target device is behind an IP to MS/TP router then Remote Station addressing will probably be needed for the driver to find the device.
     - **device_id** - BACnet ID of the device.
 Used to establish a route to the device at startup.